rikard-sics/californium/README.md

+**Modified version of Californium with additions for Group OSCORE**

 ![Californium logo](californium-180.png)

 Eclipse Californium is a Java implementation of [RFC7252 - Constrained Application Protocol](http://tools.ietf.org/html/rfc7252) for IoT Cloud services.
 Thus, the focus is on scalability and usability instead of resource-efficiency